 The Ring

-For the uninitiated, The Ring is a circuit of the entire 71-mile orange-blazed Massanutten Trail in the George Washington National Forest, on the ridgelines of the eastern and western ranges of the Massanutten Mountains around the Fort Valley, roughly between the towns of Front Royal and Luray.
+For the uninitiated, The Ring is a circuit of the entire 71-mile orange-blazed Massanutten Trail in the George Washington National Forest, on the ridgelines of the eastern and western ranges of the Massanutten Mountains around the Fort Valley, situated roughly between the towns of Front Royal and Luray.
 The "trail" is hard, rocky, and slow.
-Sections of the trail have been around in some cases for centuries, but the entire, uninterrupted, 71-mile Massanutten Trail was not completed until 2002.
+Sections of the trail have been around for centuries, but the entire, uninterrupted, 71-mile Massanutten Trail was not completed until 2002.

 The Fellowship of The Ring

-The Fellowship of The Ring – those who have previously completed The Ring – currently consists of 88 members.
+The Fellowship of The Ring – those who have previously completed The Ring – currently consists of 242 members.
 Previously, the best part of being a member of The Fellowship was that, unless you were the first finisher the year before, you were not eligible to run The Ring again.
 That original rule prohibiting recidivism has been eliminated.
 If you have run The Ring in previous years, you are now welcome to come back and infllict all of this punishment on yourself again.

-Now the best part of being in The Fellowship is that only members of The Fellowship of The Ring are eligible to run the Reverse Ring in late February.
-So plan ahead for 2014!
-Get this prerequisite course completed in 2013 so that you will be eligible to come back and play on the same beautiful trail in the middle of the winter, which is when it really shines.
+Now the best part of being in The Fellowship is that only its members are eligible to run the Reverse Ring in late February.
+So plan ahead for 2021!
+Get this prerequisite course completed in 2020 so that you will be eligible to come back and play on the same beautiful trail in the middle of the winter, which is when it really shines.

 How to Enter

-Registration for the 2013 running of The Ring will open in late July, sometime during the week after Hardrock.
-Registration will be limited to roughly 40 runners, and will again be strictly limited to only those who meet the qualifications detailed below.
+Entry WILL be strictly limited to only those who meet the qualifications detailed below.
 Seriously.
 We check.
 So please don't try to enter if you don't meet these simple qualifications.

 OR